Driving the paved road to Togwotee Pass in the Absaroka Mountains

 Is the road to Togwotee Pass paved?

-Located in the Absaroka Mountains, within the Bridger-Teton National Forest, Togwotee Pass is traversed by U.S. Highway 287 and 26.
-The road over the pass is paved and includes several steep sections.
+Togwotee Pass is traversed by U.S. Highway 287 and 26.
+The road through the pass is fully paved and includes several steep sections.

 Is Togwotee Pass open?

-Located on the Continental Divide in northwestern Wyoming, Togwotee Pass is usually open throughout the year.
+Set high in the Absaroka Mountains, the pass is usually open throughout the year.
 However, short-term closures can occur in winter due to adverse weather conditions.
 Snowfall at the pass can exceed 25 feet (760 cm), and in certain winters, accumulations of over 50 feet (15 m) have been reported.
 During intense blizzards, the road may be closed for extended periods.

 How long is Togwotee Pass?

-Stretching 89.15km (55.4 miles) from Moran in south-central Teton County to Dubois in Fremont County, the pass is named after Togwotee, a subchief of the Sheepeater tribe.
+The pass is 89.15km (55.4 miles) long, running from Moran in south-central Teton County to Dubois in Fremont County.